SidarOncel/PiMoji/README.md

 pi_resized = cv2.cvtColor(pi_resized, cv2.COLOR_BGRA2BGR)

- - Future Improvements
+ - Future Improvements:
-🔹 More Symbols & Emojis – Allow users to choose from various symbols/emojis.
+🔹 Troubleshoot the bugs -  Sudden shot down of the code when no face detected or when face disappear from the frame 🔹 More Symbols & Emojis – Allow users to choose from various symbols/emojis.
-🔹 Better Landmark Detection – Improve tracking accuracy using deep learning.
+🔹 Better Landmark Detection – Improve tracking accuracy.
-🔹 Adjustable Overlay Size & Transparency – Make symbols more dynamic.
 🔹 Multi-Person Support – Detect eyes for multiple faces at once.
 🔹 Interactive GUI – Add a simple UI for customizing overlays.
-🔹 Save & Share – Allow users to capture and save frames.